NEW A new set of 2017 DREAM PhD studentships are now available – we look forward to hearing from you.

 The consortium operates world-class facilities and services that will support DREAM students registered across all institutes.
 DREAM students will have the opportunity to engage with the Big Data centres at Newcastle and Cambridge, and with experts in the field of environmental data collection, assimilation, analysis and modelling, and focus on key NERC science.
 Notable research facilities across the member institutes include:

 High Performing Computing (HPC) facilities

-Cranfield University operate a GRID system; Newcastle run a Condor GRID pool.
+Cranfield University also operate a GRID system, a focused high throughput computing (HTC) system with 288 cores; Newcastle run their Condor GRID pool.